 Work in process inventory (WIP) refers to partially manufactured goods that are currently in the production phase.
 These goods have been altered but not yet reached their finished goods status.

 For example, a reusable drinking bottle that is currently being molded using materials like plastic and stainless steel can be considered WIP, because they still need to be painted and packaged before they are sellable.

 What’s considered ‘finished goods’ depends on the supplier and the customer.
 For instance, a seller’s finished goods may become a buyer’s raw materials.

 From a DTC perspective, finished goods are an online brand’s most important asset.
-Finished goods are categorized by SKUs and deemed ready to sell to the end user once they’ve been received by the manufacture or supplier and stored until items are ready to be fulfilled.
+Finished goods are categorized by SKUs and deemed ready to sell to the end user once they’ve been received by the manufacture or supplier and stored until items are ready to be picked, packed, or kitted.